 If a final hearing is necessary to decide the matter, it is likely that you will have to attend Court to give evidence.
 You may however be represented by an appropriately skilled barrister or other representative carefully instructed by us.

 Whilst court proceedings might sound daunting, you can be assured that we will carefully support and advise you all along the way.

 The MIB (Motor Insurers Bureau) pays compensation to road accident victims where the driver is either uninsured, or not traced (i.e. a ‘hit and run’ driver).

 The CICA (Criminal Injuries Compensation Authority) pays compensation to victims of violent crime.

 It can cost a lot to pursue a compensation claim.
-As well as the fees for your solicitor’s time, there will be the cost of employing medical or other experts to provide reports to support your case; it may be necessary to employer a barrister to represent you in court or to advise in relation to any difficult aspects of the case; there may be court fees to pay, or other incidental expenses such as travel costs, or the cost of obtaining copy documents like medical records.
+As well as the fees for your solicitor’s time, there will be the cost of employing medical or other experts to provide reports to support your case; it may be necessary to employ a barrister to represent you in court or to advise in relation to any difficult aspects of the case.
+There may be court fees to pay, or other incidental expenses such as travel costs, or the cost of obtaining copy documents like medical records.

-There are various ways which such costs could be funded: for example, we are often able to act under a conditional fee agreement (‘no win, no fee’); or you may have the benefit of legal expenses insurance (perhaps this is an add-on feature of household, motor or other insurance which you hold).
-If your claim succeeds, the costs of pursuing your claim can be claimed from the opponent in addition to the compensation received.
+There are various ways which such costs could be funded.
+For example, we are often able to act under a conditional fee agreement (‘no win, no fee’), or you may have the benefit of legal expenses insurance (perhaps this is an add-on feature of household, motor or other insurance which you hold).
+If your claim succeeds, the costs incurred in pursuing it can be claimed from the opponent in addition to the compensation received.